myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 sudo apt-get install --no-install-recommends ubuntu-mate-core ubuntu-mate-desktop
 ```

-**Full Desktop Environment:** If you don't want to handpick every component you need and would rather have a default set of packages, like a word processor, web browser, email client, and other accessories pre-installed, then you can choose

 Install and configure a complete desktop environment that's similar to what you would get with Debian XFCE from a bootable DVD on your local PC: